 Where to get it: Trattoria alla Madonna

-8. Drinks in Campo Santa Margherita (Dorsoduro)
+8. Get Tipsy at Campo Santa Margherita (Dorsoduro)

 Campo Santa Margherita is the largest square in the Dorsoduro district of Venice.
 It is a long square with many bars and restaurants throughout, which makes it a great place to have an evening drink or plate of pasta.
 It also happens to be the largest open space in Dorsoduro—one of my favorite neighborhoods in Venice.